FineUploader/fine-uploader/readme.md

             <td>default</td>
             <td>Valid values are "default" (display the text defined in <code>failUploadText</code> next to each
-            failed file), "none" (don't display any text next to a failed file), and "custom" (display error response text from the server next to the failed file).</td>
+            failed file), "none" (don't display any text next to a failed file), and "custom" (display error response text from the server next to the failed file or `Blob`).</td>
     	</tr>
     	<tr>
             <td>maxChars</td>
             <td>integer</td>
             <td>50</td>
-            <td>The maximum amount of character of text to display next to the file.
+            <td>The maximum amount of character of text to display next to the file or `Blob`.
 After the limit has been reached,
             "..." will terminate the string.
 This is ignored unless <code>mode</code> is "custom".</td>
     	</tr>
     	<tr>